weeryan17/Wee-Utilities/README.md

 # Wee-Utilities
-This is a collection of all my plugins in my new linked system
+This is a collection of all my plugins in my new linked system.
+You can make issuse about all of my linked plugins